mahnaz007/ImagePreprocessing/docs/usage.md

 - SVG figures that generates visualizations such as histograms, noise maps, and segmentation plots in SVG format.

 ### Step 5: fMRIPrep
+Before running fMRIPrep, make sure to update your dataset:
+- If any non-4D BOLD images exist, remove them to avoid errors during preprocessing.
+- After removing the non-4D BOLD images, you must update the corresponding fmap files.
+Ensure that the IntendedFor field in the fmap metadata points to the correct BOLD files.
+- If, after removing non-4D BOLD files, only one run remains, rename the file to remove the run-01 suffix to ensures the dataset complies with the BIDS standard.
 **Input**:
     BIDS-structured dataset